cag325/Project-2/README.md

 #### Conclusion 1: We were unsuccessful in reconstructing the publish model using either the reported parameters or optimized parameters of our own.
 While neither model was ideal both appeared to be of resonable quality and demonstrated relatively sufficient accuracy to the experimental data.

+## Bifurcation Analysis
+We next performed a bifurcation analysis to gain insight into the existing steady states of our viral volume model and to characterize the stability of these steady states.

 ## Sensitivity Analysis
 The last component of this work was to perform a sensitivity analysis on the collection of parameters in the model.
 We began with the local sensitivity analysis and perturbed each parameter by 5% to gain insight into the sensitivity the model has with respect to each parameter.
 We observed small deviations in the model upon perturbations of $d, \delta, s, \beta, and \ p$ (Figure 5).
 While the more significant deviations were observed when perturbations were induced to $c$ and $\epsilon$.
 For the ease of interpretation the local sensitivity results were plot in manner such that sensitivity of $V$ can be seen as a function of each parameter (Figure 6).
 In this figure one can more clearly see how influential clearance rate and drug effectiveness factor are on the viral volume.